yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-21-Homogeneous-Mixtures-and-Molecular-Cross-sections.md

 ---
-title: "Homogeneous Mixtures and Molecular Cross-sections"
+title: Homogeneous Mixtures and Molecular Cross-sections
-description: >-
-  Let's calculate the macroscopic cross-section of a homogeneous mixture containing two or more nuclides.
+description: Let's calculate the macroscopic cross-section of a homogeneous mixture containing two or more nuclides.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Interaction of Radiation with Matter]
 math: true
+image: /assets/img/atoms.png
 ---
 ## Macroscopic Cross-section of a Homogeneous Mixture
 Let's consider a homogeneous mixture of two nuclides $X$ and $Y$.
 The atomic densities of each nuclide are $N_X$ and $N_Y$ $\text{atom/cm}^3$ respectively, and the cross-sections for a specific reaction between neutrons and these nuclei are $\sigma_X$ and $\sigma_Y$ respectively.